dzimine/slack-signup-serverless/README.md

     npm install -g serverless
     npm install
     ```
+    I use [serverless-stepfunction](https://github.com/horike37/serverless-step-functions) plugin to write stepfunction as YAML in serverless.yaml and expose it as an API endpoint,
+    and [serverless-apig-s3](https://github.com/sdd/serverless-apig-s3) for convenient front-end deployment to the same URI (no CORS messing).

 3. Configure credentials

     1. For AWS credentials, follow [setup docs](https://serverless.com/framework/docs/providers/aws/guide/credentials/).
         I prefer using [AWS CLI with named profiles](http://docs.aws.amazon.com/cli/latest/userguide/
         cli-multiple-profiles.html).
+To use an AWS profile, `export AWS_DEFAULT_PROFILE="profileName"`.
 Test AWS CLI settings: `aws lambda list-functions`.

-        To use an AWS profile in Serverless, `export AWS_PROFILE="profileName"`,
+        To use an AWS profile in Serverless, `export AWS_PROFILE=$AWS_DEFAULT_PROFILE`, to match `aws` CLI profile and avoid confusion.

-        or use `--aws-profile profileName` when invoking `sls` CLI.
+        Or use `--aws-profile profileName` when invoking `sls` CLI.
 Unfortunately there's no way
         to test it before you try to deploy.

         Create `./private.yml` file and set up the accountID and region there,